-The Spring Wolf & Bear Discovery Lodging & Learning package focuses on wolves, bears, and other exciting wildlife.
-Yellowstone's famous northern range is a prime location to view wolves and bears in the spring.
+The Fall Wolf & Elk Discovery Lodging & Learning package focuses on wolves, elk, and other exciting wildlife.
+Yellowstone's famous northern range is a prime location to view wolves in Yellowstone, and Mammoth Hot Springs is the best place in the park to view the annual elk rut.
 This package is designed to take advantage of both rare opportunities.
 A Yellowstone Forever field educator will share up-to-date information about Yellowstone wildlife biology, behavior, and ecology throughout daily outings.
-Each evening, participants will return to their comfortable accommodations at the Mammoth Hot Springs Hotel.
+Each evening, participants will return to their accommodations at the Mammoth Hot Springs Hotel.

 The first evening includes an informative orientation with a Yellowstone Forever field educator.
-The following three full days involve early departures to search for wolves and bears in their natural habitat.
-Afternoons are spent exploring ecosystems and hiking out to examine tracks and other animal sign.
+The following three full days involve early departures to search for wolves and watch elk perform their mating rituals.
+Afternoons are spent exploring wildlife habitats and hiking out to examine tracks and other animal sign.
 Participants will likely encounter many other wildlife species during daily outings, where field educators will discuss the role these animals play in the ecosystem.

 Most sightings of wildlife occur at a distance; the field educator will provide high-powered spotting scopes and binoculars for group use.
-However, participants are encouraged to bring additional scopes and binoculars if they have them.